 In addition to eco-tourism consulting, JBW carries out an advice-giving role in other sectors:

-JBW’s current, general viewpoint is the need for minimizing or even temporarily banning hunting activities, until the following issues are tackled:
+JBW’s current, general viewpoint is the need for minimizing or even temporarily banning hunting activities, until a comprehensive hunting regulation plan is established.

 JBW uses all data collected during bird watching trips, field research and monitoring/surveys of birds to better understand the status and condition of bird populations and their habitats in Jordan.

 Rare birds and various sites are monitored regularly.
 Records of birds are entered into the JBW data base for further analysis and future reference.
-The outcome is an updated list of birds (link to birds in Jordan=bird list), and various publications about the status if birds (link to news and bird in Jordan=Literature).
-Researchers interested in JBW’s scientific work can contact email@example.com for further information.
+The outcome is an updated list of birds , and various publications about the status of birds.
+Researchers interested in JBW’s scientific work can contact us for further information.

 Combining education, awareness, and bird monitoring is also made possible by “Citizen Science”, a way to engage non-scientists in data collection for scientific reasons.
 JBW developed a special application for android and iPhone (JOBird) for recording birds while in the field.
 Birds recorded by researchers and birdwatchers are automatically added to JBW database after being verified (link?).